discos/srt-single-dish-tools/docs/scripts/cli.rst

                             1000 MHz above'. ':' or 'all' for all the channels.
       -o OUTPUT, --output OUTPUT
                             Output file containing the calibration
+      --snr-min SNR_MIN     Minimum SNR for calibrator measurements to be considered valid
       --show                Show calibration summary
       --check               Check consistency of calibration